About Our Team

 "Pain gone!
 I had a deep muscle massage with Dan last week.
 I came in with significant hip back and shoulder pain, all in my right side.
 After 45 minutes of deep, and admittedly uncomfortable, massage, Dan was able to release the spasms that were plaguing me.
 I slept pain-free for the first time in weeks.
 Still good 4 days later.
 BRAVO!"

-For Performance & Resilience massage therapy services, You can find Dan at The Well on Mondays (3pm-9pm) and Saturdays (1pm-6pm).
+For Performance & Resilience massage therapy services, you can find Dan at The Well on Mondays (3pm-9pm) & Saturdays (1pm-6pm).

 Tamara Breuer, LMT

-Tamara (DCLMT #2151) views massage therapy as a tool to facilitate healing and self-discovery.
+Tamara (NASM-CPT, DCLMT #2151) views massage therapy as a tool to facilitate healing & self-discovery.
 Her favorite part of giving massage is helping her clients take charge of their own healing journey.
-In addition to massage therapy, Tamara is an avid athlete and currently practices weightlifting, CrossFit and yoga.
+In addition to massage therapy, Tamara is a certified NASM personal trainer & currently practices weightlifting, CrossFit, & yoga.
 Due to her athletic passions, she has a deep understanding of how the muscles are affected by different movement patterns, which she applies to her sessions with clients.
-Tamara specializes in deep tissue and Thai massage, consisting of pain management for the general population and improving mobility for athletic performance.
+Tamara specializes in deep tissue & Thai massage, consisting of pain management for the general population & improving mobility for athletic performance.

-Training and Education: Tamara graduated from the Potomac Massage Training Institute in 2015 and is licensed in Virginia and the District of Columbia.
+Training and Education: Tamara graduated from the Potomac Massage Training Institute in 2015 & is licensed in Virginia & the District of Columbia.
 She also holds a B.S. in Kinesiology from the University of Maryland.
+Tamara earned her NASM Personal Trainer certification in 2019 from the National Academy of Sports Medicine.

 - Traditional Thai Massage